iodigital-com/io-technology/data/blog/concurrency-with-coroutines-in-kotlin.md

 Another feature we will be using heavily, and the main reason I want to go over this syntax, is that the last ([or as they call it, trailing](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas)) lambda function of a method can be placed outside the brackets.
 This was quite puzzling to me, but after using it, I found that it creates very readable code.
-For example, from the kotlin standard library, we have the `repeat` function:
+For example, from the Kotlin standard library, we have the `repeat` function:

 ```kotlin
 public inline fun repeat(times: Int, action: (Int) -> Unit) {